 The growing interest in resiliency in a cloud-dominated era was recently highlighted in a report by the Economist Intelligence Unit (EIU), the research and analysis division of The Economist Group, the sister company to The Economist newspaper.

-The report, sponsored by Sungard Availability Services (Sungard AS), shows that addressing cloud computing issues will become a priority for organizations which seek to bolster their organizational resilience.
+The report, sponsored by Sungard Availability Services (Sungard AS), shows that addressing cloud computing issues will become a priority for organisations which seek to bolster their organisational resilience.